kapouer/window-page/README.md

 The return values of the promises are ignored.

-All functions receive the same "page" parameter.
+All functions receive the same "state" parameter, which ends up being available as `Page.state`.

 ### History

+* Page.state
+  the current state

-* Page.push(page or url)
+* Page.push(state or url)

-* Page.replace(page or url)
+* Page.replace(state or url)

 ### Tools

 * Page.parse(url)
-  parses a url and its query
+  parses a url and fill only properties that were defined in the url.

 * Page.format(obj)
-  format a parsed url - if obj is not a URL instance, only the specified parts are returned, not the absolute url.
+  format a parsed url to a string with only what was defined.

 Run chains